Gluten-Free Estonia

 Gluten free food in Estonia

 Things are changing, mainly because gluten-free has been a fad diet in Estonia for years.
-It is now a lot easier to find gluten free products in the supermarkets in Estonia, but they’re still very expensive.
-Gluten-free breakfast options in hotels are almost non-existent still but there’s a lot more knowledge.
-There is a fair amount of new restaurants that offer gluten free options in Tallinn and this trend seems to be ongoing.
+It is now a lot easier to find gluten-free products in the supermarkets, but they’re still very expensive.
+Gluten-free breakfast options in hotels are almost non-existent still, but there’s a lot more knowledge.
+There is a fair amount of new restaurants that offer gluten-free options in Tallinn and this trend seems to be ongoing.
 But it’s always worth asking if no GF is marked on the menu as quite often meals are naturally gluten free and the risk of cross contamination is low.
-Gluten free (gluteenivaba in Estonian) is usually marked with “GV” or “G” (be careful and double-check with the staff as “G” may also mean that the meal contains gluten) but quite often it just doesn’t reflect on the menu.
+Gluten-free (gluteenivaba in Estonian) is usually marked with “GV” or “G” (be careful and double-check with the staff as “G” may also mean that the meal contains gluten), but quite often it just doesn’t reflect on the menu.

 Almost everyone speaks English in Estonia in the bigger cities but it is worth mentioning that in the supermarket you need to look out for the following gluten related allergens: bulgur (bulgur); kaer (oat); kruup, kruubid (pearl barley); kuskuss (couscous); linnas, linnased (malt); manna (semolina); nisu, nisujahu (wheat, wheat flour); oder (barley); rukis (rye); tang, tangud (grits/groats) and their derivates.